 Receivables from and payables to futures customers represent balances arising in connection with futures transactions, including customer cash and related accrued interest balances, as well as gains and losses on open futures and options contracts.
-This balance includes \$62,264 of customer segregated balances under the Commodity Exchange Act.
+Payable to futures customers includes \$32,561 of customer segregated balances under the Commodity Exchange Act.